gianlucadardia/Schedule_Off_Synapse_Dedicated_Pool/README.md

 ## Technical details

 ### Behavior
-Logic app, in order to puase dedicated pool, on scheduled basis perform following steps:
+Logic App perform following steps:
 - Inititalize variables needed to launch commands
 - Retrieve dedicated pool state
-- If pool is paused, nothing happens
+- If it's **Paused**, nothing happens
-- If pool is Online, logi app wait until there are no running queries and turn off the pool
+- If it's **Online**, Logic App wait until there are no running queries and then **Pause** the pool

 ![Details-1](https://github.com/gianlucadardia/Schedule_Off_Synapse_Dedicated_Pool/raw/main/images/techdetails01.jpg)

 ### Limitation
-- Currently Logic App need to be deployed in the same resource group of synpase workspace
+- Logic App need to be deployed in the same resource group of Synpase Workspace

 ## Enhancement

-Once logic app is deployed, you can further customize behavior, adding any kind of step, leveraging its large number of connectors
+Once Logic App is deployed, you can further customize behavior, adding any kind of step, leveraging its large number of connectors

 e.g.
 - Send email notification